 Montana Organic Association is now a member of the Montana’s Ag Safety Program.
 MOA members (farmers & ranchers) may be eligible for Ag Group return premiums if overall accidents are reduced, as well as any general dividends issued by State Fund.
-Find out how to make your workplace safe and apply for the discount by visiting our new Ag Safety webpage here.
+Find out how to make your workplace safe by visiting our Ag Safety webpage here.

 Check out our Facebook page here.